-All demolished building and site materials shall be recycled to the maximum extent feasible subject to the Building Official.
+All demolished building and site materials shall be recycled to the maximum extent feasible subject to the discretion of the Building Official.
 The applicant shall provide evidence that materials were recycled prior to issuance of final demolition permits.

 30. DUST CONTROL